technicated/ts-enums/README.md

   confirmItemDeletionButtonClicked(): void { ... }

   confirmItemEditingButtonClicked(): void {
-    this.item = this.scratchItemForEditing // are we sure this is not `null`?
+    // are we really sure this is not `null`? this.item = this.scratchItemForEditing!
     this.isShowingEditModal = false
     this.scratchItemForEditing = null
     // we don't need to reset the "delete" state, right?